2021 West Bengal Legislative Assembly election: Reactions and analysis

 The average winning margin of all the candidates in this election stood at 26,964 votes, while the same for AITC candidates was 31,760 votes.
 This loss was stated by the media to be Modi's personal failure.

 In view of the popular slogan "Khela Hobe", Mamata Banerjee declared that her party would observe 16 August as Khela Hobe Divas, which the BJP tried to link with Direct Action Day.
 She also launched a government scheme named "Khela Hobe" which granted 5,00,000 INR and free footballs among 25,000 sporting clubs in the state to promote sports in economically poorer sections of society.

 Countering Shah's claim that BJP would come to power in West Bengal by winning around 200 or more seats out of the 294 seats in the state legislative assembly, Kishor publicly declared that he would resign from his job if BJP managed to win more than a 100 seats in this elections.
 Although he delivered his promise, Kishor declared his retirement from on being an election strategist on 2 May, citing personal reasons.

+Allegations of partial Election Commission

+Election strategist Prashant Kishor who helped TMC in the elections, accused the Election Commission of being partial and helping the BJP saying, "I have never seen a more partial Election Commission...
+It did everything to help the BJP...
+From allowing the use of religion to scheduling the poll and bending the rules, the ECI did everything to help the BJP."

 Aftermath

 Violence

+Politically motivated violence in West Bengal took place since before the 2021 West Bengal elections.

+In June 2019, 2 Trinamool Congress (TMC) workers were killed in Bengal.
+The party had blamed Bhartiya Janta Party (BJP) for it.

+Indian Home Minister and BJP member Amit Shah said that more than 300 BJP members were killed due to the political violence as of December 2020 and that "investigation in those cases hasn't moved an inch".

 After results were announced, post-poll violence broke out in some areas of the state.
 In reality it was continuation of the violence which took place across the state during the election.
 In recent times, the first occurrence of post-poll violence in the state was recorded in 2019 when BJP members targeted TMC staff and forcibly occupied or vandalised local TMC offices, mainly at the behest of the newly elected Barrackpore MP Arjun Singh.